elastisys/compliantkubernetes-apps/docs/development/README.md

   - Requires a fix for dev-editable extra configmaps
   - Requires an edit for in-cluster opensearch endpoint (or potentially add that to sc fluentd)
 - `hnc` via `apply --include-transitive-needs --selector app=hnc`
-  - Has a race condition on `destroy` but it works the second time

 ## Missing

 ### Audit

 To be tested.

-### Ingress

-To be tested.
-I'll see if I can include some glue to setup a proxy+resolver in some easy way.

 ### Object Storage